Mechanised-Mango-Box/open-insights/README.md

 ### Server

 A REST API server.
-Runs video analysis, model training and inference, and caches results by video hash.
+Runs video analysis and engagement model inference, and caches results by video hash.

 Fetch the transcription model once before the first run, and again whenever `WHISPER_MODEL` changes: